Code-dot-mil/code.mil/Proposal/CONTRIBUTING.md

-# Contributing to our projects
+# Contributing to Our Projects, Version 1.0
 **Note: This draft CONTRIBUTING.md is for software projects.
 You do not need to follow the DCO process for commenting on the Code.mil repository documentation, like CONTRIBUTING.md, README.md, etc.**

 Thanks for thinking about using or contributing to this software and its documentation (“Work”)!